Kong/charts/charts/kong/example-values/README.md

 * [minimal-kong-enterprise-hybrid-control.yaml](minimal-kong-enterprise-hybrid-control.yaml) and
   [minimal-kong-enterprise-hybrid-data.yaml](minimal-kong-enterprise-hybrid-data.yaml) install
-  separate releases for hybrid mode control and data plane nodes, using the built-in PostgreSQL chart on the control plane release.
+  separate releases of Kong Enterprise for hybrid mode control and data plane nodes, using the built-in PostgreSQL chart on the control plane release.
 They require some pre-work to [create certificates](https://github.com/Kong/charts/blob/main/charts/kong/README.md#certificates) and configure the control plane location.
 See comments in the file headers